sindresorhus/sindresorhus.github.com/source/pages/apps/terms.md

 ## Refunds

-For apps purchased on the Apple App Store, you may be able to [request a refund](https://support.apple.com/en-us/HT204084).
+For apps purchased on the Apple App Store, you can [request a refund](https://support.apple.com/en-us/HT204084).
 However, I would appreciate if you [reached out](/feedback) first.
 I may be able to resolve any problems you are having.

 ## Support